 - We can obtain the Contract of Sale and review it for free

-We are able to guide you through the entire purchasing process.
+We can guide you through the entire purchasing process.
 Everything is performed in compliance with the NSW Conveyancing Act.
 We will also take care of the following:

 - Helping you prepare to buy at auction or private sale